dukeivysun/oracle-migrate-tool/README.md

-migrate oracle data witn logmiger
+migrate oracle data with logmiger